Emilio0404/YoutubeDownloader/README.md

 Check out the [pytube documentation](https://pytube.io/en/latest/)

-**IMPORTANT NOTE:** Playlists have to be public to be downloaded, the PyTube doesn't handle private playlists.
+**IMPORTANT NOTE:** Playlists have to be public to be downloaded, PyTube doesn't handle private playlists.